MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

          unchanged (``project.file`` option in collaboration with
          ``augmentCProject`` scripts)

-   -  Launch configuration: ``Device > Deploy`` options allow to override the default Platform configuration in order to deploy each MicroEJ file into a separate folder.
+   -  Launch configuration: ``Device > Deploy`` options allow to override the default Platform configuration in order to deploy each file into a separate folder.

 -  Fixed wrong ELF file generation when a section included in a LOAD segment was generated before one of the sections included in a LOAD